ProReNata/gotenberg/PRORENATA.md

 *Attention:* is not setup to work with multiple files in the request.

-## PDF/Image Conversion with ghostscript and graphicsmagic
+## Feature: PDF/Image Conversion with ghostscript and graphicsmagic

 Unless specified a pdf is converted to an png-image, all other files are converted to pdf.